-Given the Covid-19 pandemic, in 2020, the European Central Bank decided upon a series of measures to make sure that banks under its direct supervision may still fulfil their role in financing the real economy, given the economic effects of Covid-19.
-Thus, a series of statements were given in order to explain certain aspects regarding the running of the prudential framework as regards the classification of default loans, the identification of forborne exposures and their accounting treatment.
-These clarifications contribute to ensuring the consistency and comparability of risk ratios across the entire banking sector of the EU, which are essential for monitoring the effects of the current crisis.
+Given the successive emergence of Covid-19 waves, in 2021, the European Central Bank maintained a series of measures to make sure that banks under its direct supervision may still fulfil their role in financing the real economy, given the economic effects of Covid-19.

-Consequently, the National Bank of Romania and the Romanian Government have adopted a series of measures meant to mitigate the adverse effects of the crisis generated by the pandemic on Romanian households and companies, as follows:
+At national level, the National Bank of Romania has continued its policy started in 2020, maintaining a series of measures meant to mitigate the adverse effects of the crisis generated by the pandemic on Romanian households and companies.